$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Conclusion and Future Work

-Futhermore, we believe that $D^2$SLAM can be applied not only to multi-robot systems but also as a distributed visual inertial SLAM system on a single robot, e.g., deploying several nodes running $D^2$SLAM on a rigid UAV or ground robot for more accurate state estimation and robust in case of single node failure.
-Different nodes can even form distributed stereo cameras to measure the long-range environment.
-Alternatively, $D^2$SLAM can be deployed on multi-rigid robots (e.g., multi-legged), and corresponding constraints can be introduced to help multi-rigid robots estimate their state and environment more accurately and provide redundancy.
+Furthermore, we envision $D^2$SLAM's applicability extending beyond multi-robot systems to serve as a distributed visual-inertial SLAM system within a single robot.
+For example, deploying multiple $D^2$SLAM nodes on a single rigid UAV or ground robot could enhance state estimation accuracy and resilience against individual node failures.
+These nodes could also form distributed stereo camera systems to extend the range of environmental perception, as explored in \cite{karrer2021distributed}.
+Additionally, deploying $D^2$SLAM on multi-rigid robots, such as multi-legged platforms, and incorporating specific constraints could further refine their state and environmental estimations while offering redundancy.